DrJuanFraustoSolis/EGRSA/README.md

 README

-The EGRSA package is This software is the Evolutionary Golden Ratio Simulated Annealing (EGRSA).
+The Evolutionary Golden Ratio Simulated Annealing (EGRSA) algorithm is based on the SMMP package.
-It is based on the SMMP package.
 The EGRSA software is based on the Golden Ratio simulated annealing algorithm and Genetic Algorithm described in the next papers:

 Juan Frausto-Solis,Juan Paulo Sánchez-Hernández, Mishael Sánchez-Pérez, Ernesto Liñan García,